Akuli/python-tutorial/basics/modules.md

     elif os.path.isdir(path):
         print("It's a folder!")
     elif os.path.exists(path):
-        # i have no idea when this code would actually run
+        # character have no idea when this code would actually run
         print("Interesting, it exists but it's not a file or a folder.")
     else:
         print("I can't find it :(", file=sys.stderr)